Birken Upāsikā Program

 Eligibility and Requirements:

-This program is not designed for absolute beginners, but rather for experienced practitioners who wish to deepen their practice under the tutelage of Ajahn Sona and to strengthen their affiliation with Birken Forest Monastery.
+This program is not designed for absolute beginners or newcomers to Birken, but rather for experienced practitioners who wish to deepen their practice under the tutelage of Ajahn Sona and to strengthen their affiliation with Birken Forest Monastery.
 Therefore, to be eligible to apply for the Birken Upāsikā Program, you must have visited Birken for a period of at least ten consecutive days in the recent past.
-Priority will be given to those who have been regularly visiting the monastery over the last two years.
+Priority will be given to those who have been regularly visiting the monastery regularly over the last two years.

-Regular Participants: This year, we will be accepting a maximum of 15 regular participants due to space limitations at the monastery.
-All regular participants will be required to attend the four mandatory gatherings (dates outlined below), without exception, and will be guaranteed overnight accommodation at the monastery.
+This year, we will be accepting a maximum of 12 participants due to space limitations at the monastery.
+All participants will be required to attend the three mandatory gatherings (dates outlined below), without exception, and will be guaranteed overnight accommodation at the monastery.
 Please be sure that you can attend all mandatory gatherings before applying for the program.
-All regular participants are encouraged to sign up for at least two one-on-one interviews with Ajahn Sona throughout the year.
+There will be no "remote" option to the program this year as we have found that regular gatherings at the monastery during the first year of training are an indispensable component of this program.

 The Upāsikā Commitment: